Genoplesium nigricans: Taxonomy and naming

-In 1880, Otto Temper, a South Australian school teacher, reported to the Royal Society of South Australia, the discovery he had made of an orchid "in respect of which Baron F. v.
+In 1880, Otto Tepper, a naturalist, geologist, physicist, conservationist, orchidologist and South Australian school teacher, reported to the Royal Society of South Australia, the discovery he had made of an orchid "in respect of which Baron F. v.
 Mueller, has done me the honour of naming it Prasophyllum Tepperi".
 Tepper's description was formalised by Ferdinand von Mueller in 1882 with the name published in Systematic Census of Australian Plants.